grj1234/DecMebiusWAV/README.md

+This tool has many bugs and vulnerabilities.
+I recommend to use [vgmstream](https://vgmstream.org/) instead.

 # DecMebiusWAV Version 0.2

 This tool is to decrypt XOR-encrypted WAV files which used in some games developed by Studio Mebius and related developers (e.g. Studio Ring).